Faster Algorithms for Longest Common Substring: Proof of Proposition

-On the high-level, the algorithm behind \cref{prp:complete} constructs $d$-complete families $\Fam_d$ for $\F$ for each $d\in [0,k]$.
+On the high-level, the algorithm behind \cref{prp:complete} constructs $d$-complete families $\Fam_d$ for $\F$ for each $d\in [0\dd k]$.
 In this setting, the input set $\F$ is interpreted as a $0$-complete family $\Fam_0=\{\F\}$.
 For the sake of space efficiency, all families are built in parallel, and the construction algorithm is organised into $2k+1$ \emph{levels}, indexed with $0$ through $2k$.
 Each even level $2d$ is given a stream of sets $\F'\in \Fam_d$ and its task is to construct the compacted trie $\T(\F')$ for each given $\F'\in \Fam_d$ (which, in particular, involves sorting the modified strings in $\F'$).
 Each odd level $2d-1$ is given a stream of tries $\T(\F')$ for $\F'\in \Fam_{d-1}$, and its task is to output a stream of sets $\F''\in \Fam_d$.
+We finish at an even level to ensure that modified strings within each set $\F' \in \Fam$ are sorted lexicographically.